ITGuy9401/javaforum/README.md

-# javaforum
+# JavaForum
+## The Project
-Open Source Forum CMS written in Java &amp; HTML5/AngularJS
+JavaForum is a forum CMS written in Java Enterprise Edition & HTML5/AngularJS
+## Licence
+JavaForum is published by Arcangelo Vicedomini under the GPLv3 Licence